 Chapter 3: Project Setup

-So far we were just toying around with our entities, let's start building something real.
-We said we will use Fastify as a web server, and Vitest for testing it.
-Let's set that up, create our first endpoint and test it.
+So far you were just toying around with your entities, let's start building something real.
+As mentioned earlier, you will use Fastify as a web server, and Vitest for testing it.
+Let's set that up, create your first endpoint and test it.

 Fastify

-Let's create new file app.ts inside src directory, and export a bootstrap function from it, where we create the fastify app instance.
-Remember how we were forking the EntityManager to get around the global context validation?
-For web servers, we can leverage middlewares, or in fastify hooks, to achieve unique request contexts automatically.
+Let's create new file app.ts inside src directory, and export a bootstrap function from it, where you create the fastify app instance.
+Remember how you were forking the EntityManager to get around the global context validation?
+For web servers, you can leverage middlewares, or in fastify hooks, to achieve unique request contexts automatically.
 MikroORM provides a handy helper called RequestContext which can be used to create the fork for each request.
 The EntityManager is aware of this class and tries to get the right context from it automatically.

 // we call em.find() on the global EM instance